smallDazza/T3A1_Workbook/DarrenSmall_T3A1.md

     - Client Side Structure: The client file directory will contain all files and code relating to the front end tier of the application.
 These could be in a structure like this:
         - Client directory:
             - public folder: This contains files relating to images, fonts and HTML.
 The index.html file would be located here which is the entry point for React.js.
             - src folder: This file contains the main source code for the front end of the application.
-Its sub folders & files could be:
+Its sub folders & files would be:
                 - components: Contains reusable UI components for use across multiple application pages.
                 - pages: Each application page can have its own designated folder here with code and logic specific for that page.
                 - services: This file will contain all files and code used for services like API functionality and data fetching.